Grant making is the focus of the work we do at the American Friends of Jamaica.

 For Grant Applicants

 The AFJ accepts grant proposals from organizations with programs in education, healthcare and human and economic development benefiting the people of Jamaica.
 The grant cycle begins end of the first week in November, the deadline is end of the first week in February each year.
+An Application Form will be available on this page once the Grant Cycle opens.

 Due to the unfortunate circumstances of the COVID-19 pandemic, the AFJ will not be announcing the 2020 Grant Application Cycle.
 We would like to assure our recipient community that the AFJ intends to resume funding discretionary grants.
 We encourage grant applicants to monitor this webpage for updates regarding the return of the Grant Cycle in 2021.Please note, discretionary grants are made to organizations registered under Jamaica’s Charity Act in Education, Healthcare or Economic Development.
 Individual/personal requests are ineligible.